How To Enable Apache Server Status Dashboard Page

 3. Enable Extended Status

-You can optionally enable extended status to track more metrics such as CPU Usage, Requests per second, total traffic, etc. by looking for the following line
+By default, Apache server dashboard will help you track a bunch of useful metrics.
+However, if you want to monitor more information, then you can optionally enable extended status to track more metrics such as CPU Usage, Requests per second, total traffic, etc. To do this, look for the following line.

 # ExtendedStatus On

-and uncommenting it by removing # in front of it.
+and uncomment it by removing # in front of it.

 ExtendedStatus On